 With Acadium, our matching algorithm speeds up the process of finding potential hires by narrowing down our talent pool of tens of thousands of vetted candidates to a shortlist of those who match your criteria most closely.

-Unlike job sites where you can quickly run up a bill of thousands of dollars before you find the right fit, Acadium charges a flat fee of $99 per month.
+Unlike job sites where you can quickly run up a bill of thousands of dollars before you find the right fit, Acadium charges a flat fee of $399 per quarter.

 You’ve found the right person, now how do you get them up to speed and make them feel like part of the team?
 At a normal company, you’re able to show up with a welcome package in hand, introduce them to the team, and help get them settled.
 Unfortunately, this isn’t the case with a new remote hire.
 Fortunately, there are still ways you can onboard your new hire remotely.